dicepencilpaper/864-System/Referee Toolbox.md

 Here is a detailed example of how combat works.

 A player's entity, named Bart is fighting an animated skeleton with a sword.
 Bart has average Strength and Physical skill rank of 1.
 Damage from a sword is 2.
 His attack rolls will be d8 + d6 + 1 (skill) +2 (sword).
-The skeleton has Low Agility (-1) and High Strength (+1) making their Physical Attack Target 8 -1 + 1 or 8.
+The skeleton has High Agility (-1) and Low Strength (+1) making their Physical Attack Target 8 -1 + 1 or 8.
 The skeleton's Physical Damage Resistance is 4 - 1 or 3.
+The skeleton can take 3 wounds before being defeated.

 Bart rolls an 8 and adds 3 from the skill rating and weapon damage.
-Comparing the result of 11 to the skeleton's PAT, the attack roll is 3 higher.
-Comparing 3 to the skeleton's PDR of 3 results in the skeleton shaking off the attack.
+The referee compares the result of 11 to the skeleton's PAT.
+The attack roll is 3 higher, so they declare that the skeleton was hit by Bart's sword.
+Comparing 3 to the skeleton's PDR of 3 results in no damage.
+The referee describes that the skeleton shook off the attack.

 On the next round, Bart rolls an 11.
 Adding 3 to the result yield an attack roll of 14.
 When comparing 14 , the attack roll is 6 more than the skeleton's PAT, a successful hit.
 Comparing 6 to the skeleton's PDR of 3 results in the skeleton being hurt.
 The skeleton's PDR is lowered to 2.
+The referee describes this a gash in one of the skeleton's leg bones.

-On the next round, Bart rolls an 9.
+On the following round, Bart rolls an 9.
 Adding 3 to the result yield an attack roll of 12.
 When comparing 12 , the attack roll is 4 more than the skeleton's PAT, a successful hit.
 Comparing 4 to the skeleton's PDR of 2 results in the skeleton being hurt.
 The skeleton's PDR is lowered to 1.

+On the fourth round, Bart rolls a 13.
+Adding 3 to the result yields an attack roll of 17.
+The attack roll is 8 more than the skeleton's PAT, a successful hit.
+Comparing 8 to the skeleton's PDR of 1 results in the skeleton being wounded.
+The referee divides 7 by 4 and rounds up.
+The skeleton suffers 2 wounds leaving it only 1 wound left before being defeated.
+Note the PDR remains 1.

 ## Other Notes